Everything You Need to Know

 Assessment of questions

-The test features 51 multiple-choice questions with each question randomly sequenced with a difficulty level that rises after each question.
+The RACT features 51 multiple-choice questions with each question randomly sequenced with a difficulty level that rises after each question.

-- Verbal: These questions will judge a candidate’s ability to interpret and judge written text.
-To pass this section, you must have good English skills.
+- Verbal reasoning: These questions will judge a candidate’s ability to interpret and judge written text.
+They will include word Analogies, inferences, and word categorization.
+To pass this, you must have good English skills.

-- Numerical: The numerical section will feature addition, subtraction, division, and multiplication equations; therefore you should have basic math skills and practice diligently prior to the test.
+- Numerical reasoning: The numerical questions will feature number series, numerical matrix completion, and math word problems; therefore you should have basic math skills and practice diligently prior to the test.

 - The questions are placed in a random order.